ctctully1/email_javaproject/README.md

 An email is generated with the following syntax: firstname.lastname@department.company.com

-A random string is generated for a password Email capacity is set.
+A random string is generated for a password.

+Email capacity is set.